urastogi885/beginner_tutorials/readme.md

 ## Overview

-Simple project to get started with ROS
+Simple project to get started with ROS:
+- Contains a beginner level tutorial as a ROS package to establish communication between 2 ROS nodes.

 ## Install ROS

-- This repository utilizes functionality of ROS Kinetic.
+- This project utilizes the functionality of ROS Kinetic.
-- It is highly recommended that you ROS Kinetic is properly installed on your system before the use of this repository.
+- It is highly recommended that ROS Kinetic is properly installed on your system before the use of this project.
 - Use this [*link*](http://wiki.ros.org/kinetic/Installation/Ubuntu) to install full-desktop version of ROS Kinetic.
 - Check the version of ROS to ensure successful installation.
 ```shell script